akonisanchez/monster_farm.life/README.md

   - **Enoki** (High Health) - Poisonous monster with medicinal properties
   - **Shinka** (Strong Overall) - Monster with army-like vitality

+### Monster Storage
+-Each user can have 1 active monster and store up to 2 monsters in their stable -Users can swap their active monster with a monster in storage at any time

 ### Stats System
 ![Stats Display](app/assets/images/stats_preview.png)